-How we enable pupils with special educational needs to engage in the activities of the school together with students who do not have special educational needs
+How we enable pupils with SEND to engage in school activities together with pupils without SEND

 We have a number of extra-curricular activities that take place at Gaywood Primary School, ranging from after school clubs to residential trips.

 We support students on these by ensuring we make reasonable adjustments so that every young person is included in every aspect of school life.